WordPress/gutenberg/packages/components/src/popover/README.md

 ### focusOnMount

-By default, the *first tabblable element* in the popover will receive focus when it mounts.
-This is the same as setting `focusOnMount` to `"firstElement"`.
-If you want to focus the container instead, you can set `focusOnMount` to `"container"`.
+By default, the the popover container will receive focus when it mounts.

 Set this prop to `false` to disable focus changing entirely.
 This should only be set when an appropriately accessible substitute behavior exists.

-- Type: `String` or `Boolean`
+- Type: `Boolean`
 - Required: No
-- Default: `"firstElement"`
+- Default: `true`

 ### position